orkku/zmud-triggers/README.md

 # zmud-triggers
-Some BatMUD triggers i have made for ZMud
+Some BatMUD triggers i have made for ZMud.
-Some of those are bit out-dated but might still work
+Some of those are bit out-dated but might still work.